FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

+Given the spatial nature of the data in this section, the majority of the proposed accelerators employ convolutional layers for feature extraction.
+Notable exceptions utilizing alternative architectures include: Zhuang and Low (2014)~\cite{zhuangRealTimeRunway2014}, who implemented a pulse-coupled neural network (PCNN); Jain et al. (2018)~\cite{jainExplorationFPGABased2018}, who utilized an MLP; Lemaire et al. (2020)~\cite{lemaireFPGAbasedHybridNeural2020} and Abderrahmane et al. (2022)~\cite{abderrahmaneSPLEATSPikingLowpower2022}, who explored SNNs; and Zhang et al. (2022)~\cite{zhangAccurateLowlatencyEfficient2022}, who impleented a GNN.

+Regarding training methodologies, most of these works rely on off-board supervised learning.
+Deviations from this trend include Mazouz and Nguyen (2024)~\cite{mazouzOnlineContinualStreaming2024}, who proposed an on-board continuous learning approach, and Castelino et al. (2024)~\cite{castelinoEnergyEfficientArtefactDetection2024}, who employed unsupervised off-board training.
+Furthermore, accelerators capable of supporting multiple NN architectures include the AMD DPU, as well as custom architectures developed by Yan et al. (2022)~\cite{yanAutomaticDeploymentConvolutional2022}, Ni et al. (2023)~\cite{niAlgorithmHardwareCoOptimizationDeployment2023}, and Shao et al. (2024)~\cite{shaoConfigurableAcceleratorCNNBased2024}.
+All studies that leverage the AMD DPU quantize their NN parameters to 8-bit integers using Vitis AI.
+Finally, among the reviewed literature, Sabogal et al. (2019~\cite{sabogalReCoNReconfigurableCNN2019}, 2021~\cite{sabogalReconfigurableFrameworkResilient2021}) uniquely address hardware reliability by integrating fault-tolerant mechanisms and evaluating their accelerator through beam testing.
+Table~\ref{tab:eo_and_rs} summarizes additional key implementation distinctions across these studies.

-Zhuang and Low (2014)~\cite{zhuangRealTimeRunway2014} proposed an FPGA-based implementation of an enhanced pulse-coupled neural network (PCNN) for airfield runway detection in 400x400 RGB images onboard satellites.
-Unlike other PCNNs, the authors employed a neuron coupling mechanism utilizing feature vectors.
-This enhanced PCNN performed image segmentation, and its output was filtered using the Hough transform to detect runway features.
-This FPGA used was a Spartan 3A.
+\phantomsection \textbf{Zhuang and Low (2014)~\cite{zhuangRealTimeRunway2014}} proposed a PCNN accelerator for airfield runway detection in 400x400 RGB images on-board satellites.
+The PCNN performed image segmentation, and its output was filtered using the Hough transform to detect runway features.
+They implemented it on a Spartan 3A FPGA.

-They compared the performance said PCNN with that of the conventional seeded region growing (SRG) method~\cite{shihAutomaticSeededRegion2005}.
-This comparison reveals that the proposed method outperforms the conventional method by two or three orders of magnitude, depending on the number of segments processed.
-Furthermore, when detecting runways, this implementation achieved a true positive rate of 88\% and a true negative rate of 90\%.
+They compared PCNN's performance with a conventional seeded region growing method~\cite{shihAutomaticSeededRegion2005}.
+This comparison revealed that the proposed method outperformed the conventional method by two or three orders of magnitude, depending on the number of segments processed.
+Furthermore, when detecting runways, this implementation achieved true-positive and true-negative rates of 88\% and 90\%, respectively.